Notarno/ESP32_PICO_Azure_IoT/README.md

 # ESP32_AzureIoT
-This program incoporates the ESP32 microcontroller and its Bluetooth and Wi-Fi abilities to create an IoT device capabable of sending telemetry to an Azure IoT Hub.
+This project incoporates the ESP32 microcontroller and its Bluetooth and Wi-Fi abilities to create an IoT device capabable of sending telemetry to an Azure IoT Hub.

 # Protocols Used